 We therefore needed something more complex than a typical industrial pick and place solution would allow for.
 This level of complexity is unique to a grocery warehouse, so who better than our world-class Ocado Technology robotics team to appreciate the constraints and challenges any purpose-built system would need to overcome?

-The system is designed to be easily integrated with the pick stations present in Ocado’s highly automated Customer Fulfilment Centres.
-These pick stations use an assembly line system where crates of products are delivered by conveyors to a picking point.
+The pick stations use an assembly line system where crates of products are delivered by conveyors to a picking point.

 Once the storage crates arrive at the pick station, the job of the robot system is to transfer however many items are needed from the storage crates into the delivery crates destined for the customer.
 The image below shows the initial concept design of the robot pick station; the green crates are from our storage section, while the red crates are destined for customer deliveries:

 In order for this process to run smoothly, the algorithm controlling the robot needed to have an understanding of where the crates were located and of the optimal grasp points of the items within the crate.
-Additionally, it must search for free space in the delivery crate so it can pick and place multiple products in the same order.
 This may sound simple, but developing the robot’s understanding of its surroundings is very challenging.

 We could have embarked on a mission to model every single item in our catalogue, but we knew there must be a quicker and more efficient method.
 After all, we were keen to enter the production stage of our project, so the team developed the prototype using a 3D vision system that could identify the optimal grasp points that relate to picking one item at a time out of a full crate.
 The suction cup could then be lowered down to the designated grasping point to securely pick it up and transfer it to the delivery crate.
 Along the way, the system verifies that the item is the correct product, and determines the optimal orientation to rotate it to, before placing it into the bag.